connervieira/GNOMEYubiKeyLock/README.md

-# GNOME YubiKey AUto Lock
+# GNOME YubiKey Auto Lock

 A short script to automatically lock GNOME when a YubiKey is removed.